-educational support and resources to healthcare professionals, patients and caregivers, and through our advocacy work for malnutrition
+ASPEN focuses on reducing the incidence of malnutrition by providing educational support and resources to healthcare professionals and consumers, and through our advocacy work for malnutrition prevention and treatment.

 RESOURCES FOR HEALTHCARE PROFESSIONALS

 Here are resources to help clinicians detect, diagnose, prevent, and treat disease-related malnutrition.

 VIDEOS | INFOGRAPHICS | PRACTICE TOOLS | SCREENING AND ASSESSMENT TOOLS

 Busy professionals in any time zone and in any country will benefit from these educational videos.

 Each day, approximately 15,000 hospital patients with malnutrition go undiagnosed.
 Patients with malnutrition have higher hospital costs, longer stays, and increased mortality.
 Please share these infographics on malnutrition with colleagues, patients and their families.